-Fred Harris, Professor of Political Science, is a scholar of American politics with a focus on race and politics, political participation, social movements, religion and politics, political development, and African-American politics.
+Fred Harris, Professor of Political Science, is a scholar of American politics with a focus on race and politics, political participation, social movement, religion and politics, political development, and African-American politics.

-Nick Homma is the Margaret Milliken Hatch Professor of Medicine at Columbia University Medical Center.
-Dr. Homma also serves as the Associate Chief of Cardiology Division and has published extensively on such risk factors as aortic plaque and valvular strands.
+Nick Homma is the Margaret Milliken Hatch Professor of Medicine and Columbia University Medical Center.
+Dr. Homma also serves as the Associate Chief of the Cardiology Division and has published extensively on such risk factors as aortic plaque and valvular strands.

 Olatunde Johnson, Professor of Law at Columbia Law School, is an expert in constitutional law and Congressional power, and public interest law.
 Prior to coming to Columbia she clerked for the Supreme Court and served as a staff member on the U.S. Senate Judiciary Committee.